SnipeZTGN/PokemonWebsite/README.md

 In this Repository contains all the files required for the website to work.
 If you're looking to host this website yourself, make sure not to remove anything or else the website will look **awful.**

+_Note: The original author of this website does not permit anyone to copy or create a derivative of this website._

 ***